 Why you need it: If you have tons of emails, this will save you a ton of energy.
-It works with Gmail, Yahoo, iCloud, Outlook, Exchange, and many more.
+It works with Gmail, Yahoo, iCloud, Outlook, Exchange, and much more.
 You can view everything in one place and get your emails done in a pinch.
 It even integrates with popular tools, such as Evernote.

 Beet Chromebook App 3: Pushbullet

 What it does: Pushbullet is an app that brings all your stuff into one place.
 That’s pretty much as simple as I can put it.
-It’s like a harvester for your notifications, content, links, and messages and gathers them from your tablets, phones,laptops, desktops, and whatever other device you may have.
+It’s like a harvester for your notifications, content, links, and messages and gathers them from your tablets, phones, laptops, desktops, and whatever device you may have.
 It brings all your stuff into a single place on your Chromebook, so you don’t have to check messages on your phone, then look at saved content on your desktop, then look for that picture you saved on your netbook.
 It’s literally like a cloud service for your notifications.

 Why you need it: If you have a ton of devices, this is a no-brainer.
 Get all your notifications and messages on your Chromebook, as well as access your docs and media from one place.
 I use this daily and have no need to access my phone to respond to a text.
 I just do it via Chrome OS. how awesome is that?